 It’s truly empowering to me that you can scour the internet and find recipes to make just about anything homemade these days, even your very own Irish Cream.
 Goodbye, huge price tag (if you’ve already got whiskey sitting around).
 Goodbye ingredients I can’t identify.
-Hello homemade!
+Hello, homemade!

 And the best part?
 The fact that you can get creative and make your own Irish Cream flavor.
 Oh my, yes.
 Dulce de Leche.

 I don’t know many people who don’t want to polish off the whole can after opening this ridiculously addictive can of creamy bliss.
 Dulce de leche is essentially sweetened condensed milk that has been cooked until it turns into a rick, thick caramel.
 I want to bathe in this.
-It’s a main stay in Mexican sweets and I love any chance I can get to try a bit of Mexican fusion.
+It’s a mainstay in Mexican sweets and I love any chance I can get to try a bit of Mexican fusion.

 Even though I shouldn’t have been, I was kind of amazed at how delicious this liqueur is.
 I found myself licking my fingers, licking the bowl, licking the computer screen while looking at the photos.
 Well, maybe not that last part– maybe.
 I’ll let you decide for yourself.
-Tony and I always test our recipes and when family around, which is almost all the time, we ask for opinions.
+Tony and I always test our recipes and when family is around, which is almost all the time, we ask for opinions.
 After trying this, we got a few returning customers.
 “Hey, do you still have some of that Dulce de Leche Irish Cream?”
 Why surely!
 Sharing is definitely caring.

 Another thing that I love about this recipe is that it has so many applications.
-Pour it over ice cream, mix it into coffee, a plethora of mixed drinks, spoon it over flan.
+Pour it over ice cream, mix it into coffee, or a plethora of mixed drinks, and spoon it over flan.
 Your imagination is the limit.
 Plus, it would probably make a great gift.
 A bottle of homemade liqueur for a St. Patrick’s Day present?
 Yes, please!